 contact: info@bownsbest.com

-I am always impressed by the Rome Cavalieri Waldorf Astoria Hotel, and I was delighted to find that its ‘other’ restaurant - the famous La Pergola is on the top floor (see separate article) - lives up to the establishment’s high standards.
-This was a happy visit.
+The Rome Cavalieri Waldorf Astoria is an impressive hotel.
+I was delighted to find that its ‘other’ dining room - the famous La Pergola is on the top floor (see separate article) - can properly be described as a destination in its own right for discerning gourmets.
+This was a very happy visit.

 Telephone +39 06 35091